-During the July and the first part of August, Camp Lewis is used as a Cub Scout Day Camp.
+During July and the first part of August, Camp Lewis is used as a Cub Scout Day Camp.
 Cub Scout day camp at Camp Lewis is an exciting program for young Cub Scouts.
-The camp features crafts, games, bb guns and archery, songs and skits...all the fun a Cub Scout has been looking forward to all year long!
+The camp features crafts, games, BB guns and archery, songs and skits...all the fun a Cub Scout has been looking forward to all year long!
 The rest of the year, the camp is open for reservation and use by Scouts.

 Camp Lewis is one of the top Boy Scout Camps in the Council for short term camping.
 There are adirondacks in several campsites.
 There are several fire bowls, including the main camp fire bowl in the main field.
 There are several large fields for camping or Scout activities.
 Several large shelters make camping more bearable when the weather turns inclement.
-Snow is unlikely most of the winter at Camp Lewis which sits at about 200 ft. above sea leval.
+Snow is unlikely most of the winter at Camp Lewis which sits at about 200 ft. above sea level.

 Summer Camp Reservations

 Beginning with the 2016 summer camp season, all summer camp reservations will be managed using the new Tentaroo reservation system.
 When making a reservation, it is important that you use your unit's Tentaroo account and not a personal one.
 If you are a unit from the Cascade Pacific Council, you already have an account that was created for you.
 If you do not know your login credentials, please CLICK HERE to request them be sent to you.
 For step-by-step directions on using the Tentaroo system to make your units summer camp reservation, please click on the video on the right.
 (Double Click for Full Screen)

 Non Summer Reservations